Ebaka716/searchV3/src/docs/MAIN_LAYOUT.md

 ## Extensibility
 - Designed for easy extension and variant switching.
 - All layout areas are flexible and responsive.

+## Notes
+- Research page now uses a central canvas with a resizable right panel for EnhancedInput/dialogue, with the canvas taking 70% of the width on load and the right panel 30%.